determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 -  ``custom`` Experiment: This experiment contains the trials referenced above whose results are reported back to the search runner.

-The ``custom`` experiment instead holds the visualization and summary tables which outline the results for every trial.
 Initially, a one-step profiling trial is created to gather information regarding the model and computational resources.
 The search runner experiment takes this initial profiling information and creates a series of trials to search for the DS settings which optimize ``FLOPS_per_gpu``, ``throughput`` (samples/second), or latency timing information.
+The results of all such trials can be viewed in the ``custom`` experiment above.
 The search is informed both by the initial profiling trial and the results of each subsequent trial, all of whose results are fed back to the search runner.

 *******************
  User Code Changes
 *******************

-To use dsat with :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, Core API, and HuggingFace Trainer, specific changes must be made to your user code.
+To use ``dsat`` with :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, Core API, and HuggingFace Trainer, specific changes must be made to your user code.
 In the following sections, we will describe these changes in detail for each use case.

 .. _using_deepspeed_trial:

 DeepSpeedTrial
 ==============

-Determined's DeepSpeed Autotune works by inserting DS configuration options to the ``overwrite_deepspeed_args`` field of the ``hyperparameters`` dictionary, which is seen by each trial.
+Determined's DeepSpeed Autotune works by inserting DS configuration options into the ``overwrite_deepspeed_args`` field of the ``hyperparameters`` dictionary which is seen by each trial.
 To take advantage of ``dsat``, you simply need to incorporate these overwrite values into your original configuration.